ClementNerma/Rave/docs/books/hybrid.md

 ```

 The only requirement is there must be at least one space or one new line between the end of the block's name (`try`, `catch` or `finally`) and the instruction to run.

+Note that, when a function declares it may throw an error, the call **must** be wrapped inside a `try`/`catch` block to prevent it making the program crash.
+This means we must catch any non-`RuntimeError` error.

 ### Sub-typing with errors